Effective synchronization amid noise-induced chaos: Preliminaries

-Due to the $\mathrm{mod}\,1$ constraint, only the fractional part of the waiting time in between kicks matters, which we denoted $\beta^{(k)}$.
+Immediately after a kick, this formula predicts the net phase shift that will be incurred after the oscillator has relaxed to its limit cycle.
+Due to the $\mathrm{mod}\,1$ constraint, only the fractional part of the waiting time in between kicks matters.
 For simplicity, we assume that $\{\beta^{(1)},\beta^{(2)},\ldots\}$ are identical independent uniformly-distributed random phases, $\beta^{(k)}\in[0,1)$.
-Eq.~\eqref{eq:dynamics}, therefore, amounts to a Markov dynamics in the discrete ``time'' $k$, controlled by the phase map $\psi(\varphi)$ and the drawn $\beta^{(k)}$'s.
-Below, we compare the fates of two ensembles of oscillators exposed to the same sequence of $\beta^{(k)}$'s.\footnote{We stress that all synchronization phenomena discussed in our work do not originate from phase distributions $q^k(\varphi)$ generated by an ensemble of noise histories $\{\beta^{(k)}\}$'s, but rather from the deterministic dynamics arising from a fixed history $\{\beta^{(k)}\}$ for an ensemble of initial states.}
+Equation~\eqref{eq:dynamics}, therefore, amounts to a Markov dynamics in the discrete ``time'' $k$, controlled by the phase map $\psi(\varphi)$ and the drawn $\beta^{(k)}$'s.
+Below, we compare the fates of two ensembles of oscillators exposed to the same sequence of $\beta^{(k)}$'s.\footnote{We consider synchronization of distinct initial phase distributions under the influence of a shared forcing, as opposed to identical initial phase distribution evolving under different forcings.
+We average over $\{\beta^{(k)}\}$'s only after computing differences between the two agents obtained with fixed $\{\beta^{(k)}\}$'s.}

 Our aim in this paper is to examine generic behaviors of smooth phase maps.
 Accordingly, we consider simple cubic maps of the form